 - Decide what you want from a birding festival.
 Do you want to discover local hotspots?
 Choose a local or regional event.
 Are you eager to see one specific bird?
 Find a festival with that bird as its spotlight species.
 Do you want to see as many new species as possible?
-Choose a festival in an area you’ve never been birding before.
+Choose a festival in an area you have never been birding before.

 - Register for the festival as soon as possible so you get the best choice of available field trips.
-The most popular tours can fill up quickly, and you don’t want to miss your spot.
+The most popular tours can fill up quickly and you don’t want to miss your spot.
 Booking travel arrangements and hotel reservation early can also help you find the best deals.

 - Spread your wings and try something different.
-It might be a tour you wouldn’t normally consider, or a workshop you have no experience with, or joining in a contest or game even if you’re normally shy.
+It might be a tour you wouldn’t normally consider, a workshop you have no experience with, or joining in a contest or game even if you’re normally shy.
 You will meet new friends and learn even more about birds and birding, enriching your festival experience.

 Birding festivals are amazing events.
 Whether it is a one-day celebration or a week-long gala, if you know what to expect and take the steps to get involved, you will certainly have one of the best birding times you have ever experienced.